Many people often think they’re “too old,” to do something new.

 Benefits of Being an Older Learner

 If you are retired, you now have a lot of time that you didn’t when you were working.
 You may also have a home that doesn’t have kids sleeping and studying and playing and keeping you from your hobbies.
-And if you’re lucky, you have the resources to get yourself an instrument or fix up an old one, get saxophone lessons and maybe even an online course or two.
+If you’re lucky, you have the resources to get yourself an instrument, get saxophone lessons, and maybe even purchase an online course or two.

 I have also just turned 70 and have just started on alto sax.
 I’m pleased to see I am not the only one of our age group here.
 Apart from that I think older people may be better at understanding how to learn and can relate to the pedagogical approaches in Jay’s courses.
 When I was younger I was too impatient to practice properly.– Dennis